 After years of litigation, the Gerard case is final.
 The Gerard decision is a clear win for both employers and employees in the healthcare industry.
 The upshot is that hospitals and other healthcare employers and their employees have greater scheduling flexibility to ensure patient care and to accommodate workers.
 But, in light of the highly regulated environment, those employers are well advised to consult their employment counsel to ensure the legality of their policies and practices.

-Veronica M. Gray is a prominent trial attorney in Orange County, California with more than four decades of experience litigating and negotiating employment issues for her clients.
-She represents employers throughout California ...
+Veronica Gray is a prominent trial attorney in Orange County, California with more than four decades of experience litigating and negotiating employment issues for her clients.
+She represents employers throughout California, as ...

 Our Health Law Ticker is a one-stop resource for everything new and noteworthy in healthcare law.
 We cover recent developments in healthcare legislation, healthcare reform, Medicare/Medicaid, managed care, litigation, regulatory compliance, HIPAA, privacy, peer review, medical staffs and general business operations for healthcare companies and licensed healthcare professionals.